scalikejdbc/scalikejdbc-cookbook/en/03_connection.md

       try { ThreadLocalDB.load().close() } catch { case e: Exception => }
     }

 That's it for the connection management.
-We will explain in the next section for transaction management.
+I will explain transaction management in the next section.